Schwana, Washington

-Schwana CDP (also spelled Schawana) is a census-designated place (CDP) in Grant County, Washington, United States.
-Its boundaries include the unincorporated villages of Beverly, Washington and Schwana, after which it was named.
-As of the 2020 census, the CDP had a population of 215.
+Schwana (also spelled Schawana) is an unincorporated community and census-designated place (CDP) in Grant County, Washington, United States.
+As of the 2020 census, it had a population of 215.

 The CDP is in the southwest part of the county, on the eastern bank of the Columbia River, along Washington State Route 243.
 Beverly is on the northern edge of the CDP, at the Vantage Bridge connecting it with Interstate 90, with Schwana one mile to Beverly's south.
 The town of Mattawa is 7 mi to the south of the CDP.

+Education

+The area is served by the Royal School District.

+Demographics

+Schwana first appeared as a census designated place in the 2020 U.S. census.